According to World Resources Institute nearly one third of all the food produced in the world goes to waste.

 Oil and water are precious commodities, too.
 Reducing the amount of food you throw away each week also saves vast amounts of wasted water and oil.

-Everything you eat requires water and oil to grow, the spinach in your salad, the yoghurt on your fruit and the steak sizzling away on the BBQ.
+Everything you eat requires water and oil to grow, the spinach in your salad, the yogurt on your fruit and the steak sizzling away on the BBQ.
 And, oil and water are needed to transport the food you buy from the farm all the way to your kitchen.

 When you buy in season, shop with a plan and make use of all the food you buy, you not only save money but you’re helping save the environment, too.